dotnet/docs/docs/fundamentals/reflection/how-to-define-and-execute-dynamic-methods.md

    [!code-csharp[DynamicMethodHowTo#14](../../../samples/snippets/csharp/VS_Snippets_CLR/DynamicMethodHowTo/cs/source.cs#14)]
    [!code-vb[DynamicMethodHowTo#14](../../../samples/snippets/visualbasic/VS_Snippets_CLR/DynamicMethodHowTo/vb/source.vb#14)]

 1. Emit the method body.
-In this example, an <xref:System.Reflection.Emit.ILGenerator> object is used to emit the Microsoft intermediate language (MSIL).
+In this example, an <xref:System.Reflection.Emit.ILGenerator> object is used to emit the common intermediate language (CIL).
 Alternatively, a <xref:System.Reflection.Emit.DynamicILInfo> object can be used in conjunction with unmanaged code generators to emit the method body for a <xref:System.Reflection.Emit.DynamicMethod>.

-   The MSIL in this example loads the first argument, which is an instance of the `Example` class, and uses it to load the value of a private instance field of type `int`.
+   The CIL in this example loads the first argument, which is an instance of the `Example` class, and uses it to load the value of a private instance field of type `int`.
 The second argument is loaded, and the two numbers are multiplied.
 If the result is larger than `int`, the value is truncated and the most significant bits are discarded.
 The method returns, with the return value on the stack.

    [!code-cpp[DynamicMethodHowTo#15](../../../samples/snippets/cpp/VS_Snippets_CLR/DynamicMethodHowTo/cpp/source.cpp#15)]
    [!code-csharp[DynamicMethodHowTo#15](../../../samples/snippets/csharp/VS_Snippets_CLR/DynamicMethodHowTo/cs/source.cs#15)]
    [!code-vb[DynamicMethodHowTo#15](../../../samples/snippets/visualbasic/VS_Snippets_CLR/DynamicMethodHowTo/vb/source.vb#15)]

 1. Create an instance of the delegate (declared in step 1) that represents the dynamic method by calling the <xref:System.Reflection.Emit.DynamicMethod.CreateDelegate%28System.Type%2CSystem.Object%29> method overload.
-Creating the delegate completes the method, and any further attempts to change the method — for example, adding more MSIL — are ignored.
+Creating the delegate completes the method, and any further attempts to change the method&mdash;for example, adding more CIL&mdash;are ignored.

    > [!NOTE]
    > You can call the <xref:System.Reflection.Emit.DynamicMethod.CreateDelegate%2A> method multiple times to create delegates bound to other instances of the target type.